New benefits and tax credit rates from 6 April:

 Secondly, a person claiming or partner aged under the qualifying age for PC can qualify if s/he is:

-- registered as blind or treated as blind because s/he has been taken off the register in the past 28 week;
+· registered as blind or treated as blind because s/he has been taken off the register in the past 28 weeks; or

 The disability premium remains payable if undertaking specific training courses, or where the person or partner’s DLA has been suspended or reduced because s/he is in hospital short-term, or where the person has a partner whose long term rate of Incapacity Benefit (or short term rate because of terminal illness) stopped at pension age or when Retirement Pension started and the person has remained continuously entitled to Income Support since then.
 The person or partner must also have been previously entitled to the disability premium.